• Home

 Tips to avoid

 • Ask to see their Public Adjuster license.
-Assisting with a claim requires them to be a licensed Public Adjuster.
+Assisting with a claim legally requires them to be a licensed Public Adjuster.

 • Check their car tags to see what state they are from.
 If they are out of state, that's a huge sign.